YK7188/YK_Lab/03-Conditional_access_Troubleshooting /README.md

 ---

+## Troubleshooting note

+During testing, the blocked browser attempts did not appear in the Sign-in logs at all.
+This suggests that the request may be rejected before a full authentication event is recorded.

+---

 ## Important limitation

-Private browsing sessions do not work.
+Private browsing sessions do not work because they do not provide the device identity required by Conditional Access.

 Browser Mode	| Result